Sian Baker - Psychotherapist and Coach

 Hello and welcome,

 I work on a one to one basis with young people, adults and elders.
 I am a qualified and experienced therapist and coach and a registered member of the British Association of Counselling and Psychotherapy.
 Working with clients in short and longer term therapy.
 I also offer sessions in the evenings and Saturdays.
+I currently offer sessions face to face by Skype, Facetime, Whatsapp, Zoom or by telephone.

 Often clients come to counselling when they feel beyond their limit.
 I aim to see you asap.